slcs-jsc/jurassic/projects/examples/README.md

 The radiance profiles show the simulated signal at 792 and 832 cm<sup>-1</sup>
 as a function of tangent height.
 Their channel-dependent shapes are physically
-plausible: lowering the tangent point increases the absorbing and emitting column, while temperature and gas abundance also vary along the path.
-The result is not expected to be a simple monotonic curve.
+plausible: temperature, absorber amount, Planck emission, and the optical depth of the long slant path all change with tangent altitude, so the radiance need not vary monotonically.

 ![Limb temperature kernel at 792 cm-1](limb/plot_kernel_temperature_792.png)

 *Temperature kernel profiles for the limb geometry at 792 cm<sup>-1</sup>.*

-The temperature kernel is the change in radiance caused by a small temperature change at each altitude.
+The temperature kernel is the sensitivity of simulated radiance to a local temperature perturbation.
 Each coloured profile belongs to a different tangent height.
-Sensitivity is concentrated near and above the corresponding tangent region because the ray does not sample lower altitudes, while absorption limits how deeply an optically thick ray can sense.
+The long path segment near the tangent point localizes the sensitivity near and above that region; the ray does not sample lower altitudes, and optical depth limits contributions from more distant layers.
+The kernel is therefore a sensitivity diagnostic, not an independent validation result.

 ## Nadir example